Frameworks

 Why Founders Do Not Ask for Referrals

 Let me name the discomfort directly.
-Most founders do not ask for referrals because it feels like begging.
+Most founders don't ask for referrals because it feels like begging.
 You just delivered good work.
 The client is happy.
-And now you are going to ask them for something?
+And now you're going to ask them for something?
 It feels transactional.
 It feels needy.
-It feels like you are ruining the relationship by introducing commerce into a moment of goodwill.
+It feels like you're ruining the relationship by introducing commerce into a moment of goodwill.

 I felt all of this.
 It stopped me from asking for nearly two years.

 She wanted to refer me.
 She just needed the prompt.
 Most happy clients are the same.
-They are not waiting for you to ask because they do not want to — they are waiting because referring someone is an active task and active tasks need triggers.
+They aren't waiting for you to ask because they don't want to - they're waiting because referring someone is an active task and active tasks need triggers.

 The system provides the trigger.